espressif/esp-zigbee-sdk/examples/esp_zigbee_cli/README.md

 ### mgmt_bind
 Read the binding table from a node.

 *zdo -d <h:16-bit dst_addr> [d:start_index]*

-Note:
+- <h:16-bit dst_addr>: A 16-bit short address of binding node.
-Send a request to the remote device identified by dst_addr to read the binding table through zdo mgmt_bind_req, start_index is the index of the first entry in the binding table where the reading starts.
+- [d:start_index]: The index of the first entry in the binding table where the reading starts.
 It is zero by default.

+Send a request to the remote node identified by `short address(C698)` to read the binding table through zdo mgmt bind request.
 ```bash
 > zdo -d C698
 [idx] src_address       src_endp cluster_id  dst_addr_mode  dst_addr          dst_endp